 The Swedish researcher Maria Larsson has studied the relationship between scent and autobiographical memories.
 She based her work on the research of others who had studied autobiographical memories.
 Previous research had shown that autobiographical memories peaked between the ages of 15-30 and were based on visual or verbal cues.
 However, when it came to smells, the memories peaked around the age 5 and were more emotional and more vivid.
 Another interesting observation is that memories from scent aren't susceptible to retroactive interference, the phenomena whereby memories are changed when new ones mix with older ones.

 But why is scent so powerful?
 Some researchers believe that scent is tied to a much more primordial part of our evolutionary past.
-Because it passes through the amygdala, scent can warn us about things that are dangerous, such as the scent of smoke.
+Because it passes through the amygdala, scent can warn us sub-consciously about things that are dangerous, such as the scent of smoke.
 Scent is also the first sense that is activated after we are born.
 However, another interesting branch of scent research has found that babies learn about scents even before they are born.
 This has been studied in numerous ways over the past 20 years.
 In one experiment, researchers gave pregnant women who were about to undergo an amniocentesis a garlic pill shortly before the test.
 Samples of the fluid were compared with samples from control subjects who had taken a placebo.
 Volunteers were able to distinguish which samples smelled of garlic and which did not.
 Several other studies have examined the diet of pregnant and breastfeeding mothers and found that those who had eaten a particular food in their last trimester or shortly after birth when they were nursing later had babies who either reacted strongly to the scent of that food or showed a preference for it over other foods.
 At the other end of the lifespan, researchers have also noted that people who have cognitive impairments such as Alzheimer's or Parkinson's also often have a dull sense of smell.